The Blogger

 Infant, Baby (0 to 1 Year).
 Dagny Carlsson lives with her husband and two children in a house in a village.
 Every morning, she eats breakfast, gets dressed, and goes to work.
 True or false?

 Toddler (1 to 3).
 Does she only read books, magazines, and newspapers?
-Does she (only) watch TV and listens to the radio?
+Does she (only) watch TV and listen to the radio?

 Early Childhood (3 to 6).
-Has she always used computers since she was a child?
+Has she always used computers, ever since she was a child?
 Did she buy a laptop from a consumer electronics store?

 Middle Childhood (6 to 12).
 Dagny spends most of her time visiting friends, and hosting guests at her home.
 Is this right or wrong?
 Does she have many friends?